roydejong/shortcode-tree/README.md

 - Parse individual shortcode fragments
 - Supports self-closing tags
 - Supports tag properties (with or without string literals)
-- Stringify `Shortcode` objects to shortcode text
+- Stringify `Shortcode` objects to shortcode text or HTML equivalent
 - Extract only text / HTML from a document containg shortcodes

 ## Installation